yiisoft/yii-debug/docs/en/collector.md

 }
 ```

-When you implement collecting payload, it is also a good idea to implement data reset.
-With `CollectorTrait` it is as simple as adding `reset` method:
+If you implement data collection, it's also a good idea to implement data reset.
+With `CollectorTrait` it's as simple as adding `reset()` method:
 ```php
     private function reset(): void
     {